tomglvng/kobo-annotations-exporter/README.md

 * License: the MIT License (MIT)

 ## Install
-Make sure you have Python3 and Pip on your machine then:
+Make sure you have Python3 3.7 and above) and pip on your machine :

+`sudo apt install python3`
+`sudo apt install python3-pip`

+Then :
-`pip install -r requirements.txt `
+`pip3 install -r requirements.txt`

 Plug you Kobo and localise the **sqlite file** (usually named **KoboReader.sqlite**)